Walk-In Lab logo

 Preparation:

-Fasting for 12 hours required.
+Fasting for at least 12 hours is required.

 Test Results: